 Situation in DRC and the Great Lakes region – Pascal Canfin’s trip to New York (July 25, 2013)

-Mr. Canfin will reiterate our condemnation of the resumption of hostilities by the rebel movement M23.
+Mr. Canfin reiterated our condemnation of the resumption of hostilities by the rebel movement M23.
 These attacks severely compromise regional and international efforts to find a lasting solution to the crisis in the Great Lakes region.
 France once again calls on all signatory countries to abide by the commitments of the Peace, Security and Cooperation Framework Agreement for the Democratic Republic of Congo and the region signed on February 24 in Addis Ababa.